isomerpages/singapore-customs-old/_competent-authorities-requirements/11-national-environment-agency---pollution-control-department-ozone-depleting-substances.md

       - The calculated  **ODP**  (Ozone Depleting Potential) weight under the 'Item Quantity' column; and
       - The corresponding Product Codes to the correct HS Codes

       b.
 Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the import permit application through TradeNet:
       - Invoice;
       - Bill of Lading (BL)/Air waybill (AWB); and
       - Any other supporting documents relevant to the import permit.

     **Note:**
       1. **Import of controlled ODS under Annex A and Annex B of the Schedule shall be for re-export purposes only.**
       2. **Prior approval via the TradeNet shall be obtained for the import of all controlled ODS.**
+      <br><br>

  - **For Non-controlled ODS**
    Import permit applications for non-controlled ODS are auto-processed by the TradeNet System